CupOfEspresso/DotFiles/Scripts/README.md

-Some script are still work in process, and some are not my(are indicated by the author).
+Some script are still work in process, and some are not my (that's indicated by the tag author).